Bastian/Javacord/README.md

 ### Attach listeners to objects 📌

 You can even attach listeners to objects.
-E.g. let's say you have a very sensible bot.
+Let's say you have a very sensible bot.
 As soon as someone reacts with a 👎 within the first 30 minutes of message creation, it deletes its own message:

 <img align="right" src="https://i.imgur.com/DTMIIqA.gif" width="34%">